 As an aside, it's reported that FBCX was developed by Dr. Joseph Artiss and Dr. K-L Catherine Jen of Wayne State University, who acquired the rights to market FBCX from WSU.
 I mention this because their names appear on all the studies mentioned above.

-Calorease (whose original name appears to be Mirafit FBCX) is probably one of the best known FBCX supplements out there.
-If you were searching online for this supplement, you probably saw a website called “FBCX.com” (update may no longer work) which mentions the benefits of Calorease.
-I did some digging and discovered that the FBCX website is operated by Soho Flordis International (also called SFI Health and Klaire Labs), a natural medicines company that markets various supplements― including the FBCX supplement, Calorease.
+Calorease (whose original name appears to be Mirafit FBCX) is probably one of the best-known FBCX supplements out there.
+If you were searching online for this supplement, you may have seen a website called “FBCX.com” (update may no longer work) which mentions the benefits of Calorease.
+I did some digging and discovered that the FBCX website is operated by Soho Flordis International (also called SFI Health and Klaire Labs), a natural medicines company that markets various supplements― including at one time the FBCX supplement, Calorease.
 Update.
 SFI Health/Klaire Labs, no longer appears to carry the Calorease supplement.

 For those who try to make sense of the research on the Calorease website, here is a list of the studies they show on their website along with real study titles: